-We reviewed the AD termination agreement and ensured the asset was capitalised appropriately, traced payment to bank and we recalculated the corresponding amortisation to ensure it was correct at 30 June 2017.
+We reviewed the AD termination agreement and ensured the asset was capitalised appropriately.
+Payments made prior to 30 June 2018 have been traced to bank statements.
+We recalculated the corresponding amortisation to ensure its material accuracy as at 30 June 2018.